Effective and Imperceptible Adversarial Textual Attack via Multi-objectivization: Experiments

-In the experiments, for all the baselines, the recommended parameter settings from their original publication were used.
-The maximum query number was set to 6000, meaning that the maximum generation number $T$ in HydraText was set to 2000.
-Since HydraText could be used in combination with any existing substitute nomination method, following PSO and GADe, HydraText used sememe-based substitution in score-based setting and synonym-based substitution in decision-based setting.
+To make a fair comparison, a relatively large budget of model queries (FEs), i.e., 6000, was set to allow all the compared approaches to run to completion to achieve their best possible attack performance.
+This means the only parameter of HydraText, i.e., the maximum generation number $G$, was set to 2000.
+Note that in the experiments the compared approaches often consumed much fewer model queries than 6000, due to their own termination conditions.} Since HydraText could be used in combination with any existing substitute nomination method, following PSO and GADe, HydraText used sememe-based substitution in score-based setting and synonym-based substitution in decision-based setting.